 Along with the free DVD of Edward Scissorhands, teachers will have access to over 4, 000 other films to use in the classroom as well as a recommended viewing list tailored to Secondary-aged pupils with films from Bend It Like Beckham to Beijing Bicycle.
 There are numerous other benefits to starting a film club in school or out of school and all those and more information can be found here http://www.intofilm.org/schools-film-clubs.

-The AGM will take place at the end of Saturday’s conference.
+The AGM took place at the end of Saturday’s conference.